amanmalviya258/Namaste-JS/README.md

 ﻿# Namaste-JS
-This repo contains all the code related to namaste-js series in order or episodes
+This repo contains all the code related to namaste-js series in order or episodes.